SHARE

 The banging process.

-Combining this “crinkling” process with the flavor combo of brown butter and pecans is like Heaven on Earth with each bite.
+Combining this “crinkling” process with the flavor combo of butterscotch is like Heaven on Earth with each bite.

 WHO CREATED THIS BANGING METHOD, EXACTLY?